Cruise like a pro: insider tips for a relaxing ocean cruise

 Instead, on special dining nights you can dine in The Grill or take advantage of the complimentary room service.
 No tuxedo required.

-The best way to prevent this is to switch your phone to airplane mode or switch off your mobile data.
+The best way to prevent this is to switch your phone to airplane mode or turn off your mobile data.

 If your roaming is left on, even if you’re not using your device, you could be charged extra, as apps can still be running in the background without you realising.

-Luckily Saga Cruises come with free Wi-Fi in your cabin and around the ship, so as soon as you board, connect to that and ensure you don’t come home to some very surprising costs.
+Luckily Saga Cruises come with free Wi-Fi in your cabin and around the ship, so connect to that as soon as you board to ensure you don’t come home to some very surprising costs.

 Horst Pint, hotel operations director for Saga Cruises says that texting on board is generally nice and cheap as it’s part of the Wi-Fi deal.
 “The best communication to people at home is via WhatsApp, either using our Wi-Fi or when you’re in port, using a local mobile signal.”